sjaak31367/micropython_perlin/README.md

 3. Update MPY_DIR and ARCH to your usecase.
 4. `make`
 5. Upload perlin.mpy to your board.

+Known limitations:
+Native module and firmware version have different results due to having a different random source.
 ###### Usage:
 ```py
 import perlin